laydros/mac-dev-setup/README.md

 ### Preferences

-#### General
+- General
     - [X] Smart Search Field: Show full website address
     - [X] Show Develop menu in menu bar

-#### AutoFill
+- AutoFill
     - [X] Using info from my Contacts card
     - [ ] User names and passwords
     - [ ] Credit cards
     - [X] Other forms

-#### Passwords
+- Passwords
     - [ ] AutoFill user names and passwords

-#### Privacy
+- Privacy
     - Cookies and website data - allow from websites I visit
     - [X] Ask websites not to track me

-#### Extensions
+- Extensions
     - 1Password
     - Instapaper
     - Recent Tab List - probably don't need
     - Ka-Block! - tracking blocker
     - derpyme - link shortener

-## Google Chrome
+## Text editors/IDEs

-Install your favorite browser, mine happens to be Chrome.

-Download from [www.google.com/chrome](https://www.google.com/intl/en/chrome/browser/).
-Open the **.dmg** file once it's done downloading (this will mount the disk image), and drag and drop the **Google Chrome** app into the Applications folder (on the Mac, most applications are installed this way).
-When done, you can unmount the disk in Finder (the small "eject" icon next to the disk under **Devices**).
+Text editors are where a developer spends a lot of their time.
+Therefore the text editor one uses is a very personal choice.
+I'm still a vim user when editing config files.
+But for the last couple of years I've been doing Python development with [emacs]() and when adding web stuff, using either emacs or Sublime Text.

+### IDEs
+IDEs are amazing.
+I've used Visual Studio for C# and Eclipse and IntelliJ Idea for Java.
+They are tightly integrated with the languages, which allows them to do amazing things with re-factoring that even the newest text editors don't do very well.
+I couldn't imagine writing Java without an IDE, and I think an IDE is worthwhile for many large projects.
+All that said, I personally like the level of customization and speed I get from text editors when the language/project size allows it.

+### Text editors
+If you want to use a text editor, the big names right now are the venerable vim and emacs, along with the much more modern Sublime Text and Atom.
+There are a few Mac exclusives that might be worth taking a look at.
+- [BBEdit](http://www.barebones.com/products/bbedit/) - the editor that every Mac user had in the 90's and early 2000's
+- [TextWrangler](http://www.barebones.com/products/textwrangler/) - free editor from the makers of BBEdit
+- [Smultron](https://www.peterborgapps.com/smultron/) - quick and easy to use, and inexpensive
+- [TextMate](https://macromates.com) - I would argue that TextMate is a major reason that Apple was able to greatly increase market share in the 2000's.
+Web developers flocked to the platform for TextMate.
+Other developers and eventually mainstream users followed.
+TextMate was clearly the influence for the now super-popular Sublime Text, which itself was a major influence on Atom.

+### Emacs
+C'mere, let's talk about this for a minute.
+You don't need emacs.
+Sublime Text is fine.
+The community is great, and there are tons of plugins and themes and tutorials available.

+Emacs is different.
+Emacs is a living, breathing, monolithic environment, not a text editor.
+For hopping in and changing 3 specific spots in a config file, I can do it quicker in vim.
+To throw together a rough web site I can do it quicker with Sublime Text or Atom.
+But Emacs can be molded into what you want.
+You run your terminal, git, email client, chat client, outliner, and music player in it.
+They all have the same look and feel and key shortcuts.
+You build up a custom config for the way you want things to work, and because your config file is a series of function calls (and definitions!) you can build it in a way that it will automatically go out and grab everything you need on a new computer.

+If you have used emacs in the past, you may be in for a surprise.
+The kind of problems that caused XEmacs to fork off have been largely solved.
+The GUI is using modern tooling across Windows/Mac/Linux, and there are modern theming and package systems.
+Org-mode is incredible, and serves as not only an outlining tool, but a task manager.
+It has become a world of it's own that now serves as the contact list and address book and blogging tool for many.

+If you are interested in trying out emacs, check out [tuhdo](http://tuhdo.github.io/index.html) to at least get started.
+Then pick up Mickey Petersen's [Mastering Emacs](https://www.masteringemacs.org/article/beginners-guide-to-emacs), money well spent.

+- Coda / Sublime Text / Atom  (IDEs / Text Editors)

 ## Compiler
 Installing development-related software in the past has required the compiler tool-chain that comes with Xcode.
 Thankfully, if you don’t need or want Xcode, those compiler tools are now available separately, saving download time and about four gigabytes of disk space.